 Now, I know some of you will say that in many cases the driver saved 3 seconds or maybe no time at all but in the interest of science I’ll stick with my conservative number of 6 cents.
 Yes – that’s right that driver’s time is worth just 6 cents.
 Oh, I know, a number of you are high earners making $500,000 a year.
 In that case the 5 seconds you saved is worth

 I think you get the idea – the math is pretty easy.
 So when the high earner hits me that bumps my value up to 33 cents.
 I don’t know – I still think I’m worth more, but you can’t fight Economics.

-Maybe that explains why the penalties for hitting a person with a car are, in fact, so small.
+Maybe that explains why the penalties against drivers who hit cyclists are, in fact, so small.

 On Saturday February 28, I showed up at Demo for a build day.
 The weather forecast was a bit sketchy with the possibility of showers and even hail.
 I thought this might hold down the volunteer numbers but I was so wrong.
 I was told the count was almost 70.
 The whole group got a short orientation in the parking lot before heading down the fire road to the bottom.

 Thankfully we had a few dogs along for entertainment.
 They enjoy the forest as much as we do and have the added benefit of not having to do any manual labor.